HavallonTech/chrome_extension/Readme.md

 3. click on the Load Unpacked button
 4. Navigate to the folder where the application files are kept
 5. Select the folder and start enjoying

+-> The app allows you to save current tabs or manually enter a prefered URL.